ooni/spec/backends/bk-003-collector.md

 # 2.0 Threat model

-The collector MUST provide end-to-end encryption and authentication between the OONI probe and itself.
-Therefore, a malicious actor won't be able to update test results that they have not created.
+The collector MUST use HTTPS to provide some reasonable level of encryption and authentication between the OONI probe and itself.
+Therefore, a malicious actor won't be able to modify test results that they have not created while they are being submitted to the collector.

 It is outside of the scope of the collector to provide blocking resistance or to conceal to a passive network observer the fact that they are communicating to